Academy Awards bans AI-generated actors and scripts from Oscars

 Why This Matters

-The Academy of Motion Picture Arts and Sciences announced new Oscar rules Friday making AI-generated performances and scripts ineligible for awards.
-Only human performances with consent and human-authored screenplays qualify for consideration.
+The Academy of Motion Picture Arts and Sciences announced new rules Friday making AI-generated performances and scripts ineligible for Oscars.
+Only human-performed roles with consent and human-authored screenplays qualify.

-The Academy of Motion Picture Arts and Sciences released new Oscar eligibility rules addressing generative AI use in filmmaking.
-The rules state only performances 'credited in the film's legal billing and demonstrably performed by humans with their consent' qualify for Academy Awards.
-Screenplays must also be 'human-authored' for eligibility.
-The academy reserves the right to request additional information about AI usage and human authorship in films.
-These changes come amid growing AI use in entertainment, including an independent film featuring AI-generated Val Kilmer, AI actress Tilly Norwood making headlines, and new video models causing industry concern.
+The Academy of Motion Picture Arts and Sciences released updated Oscar rules addressing generative AI use in films.
+Only performances 'credited in the film's legal billing and demonstrably performed by humans with their consent' will be eligible for Academy Awards.
+Screenplays must be 'human-authored' to qualify.
+The academy reserves the right to request information about AI usage and human authorship verification.
+The changes come amid growing AI use in filmmaking, including an independent film featuring AI-generated Val Kilmer and AI 'actress' Tilly Norwood making headlines.
 AI was a major issue in 2023 actors' and writers' strikes.
-Similar restrictions exist elsewhere, with publishers pulling AI-written novels and writers' groups declaring AI usage makes work ineligible for awards.